-Although the aforementioned story, we indeed can show that $\mathcal{BQP}\neq\mathcal{P}$, or move precisely, $\mathcal{P}\subset\mathcal{BQP}$ via showing that $\mathcal{P}\subset\mathcal{BPP}$ by further extending the techniques applied and developed in \cite{Lin21a,Lin21b}, thus forcefully showing that {\em quantum computers are rigorously powerful than traditional computers}.
-Previously, the true relationship between $\mathcal{P}$ and $\mathcal{BQP}$ is unknown.
-Following Shor's result that {\em prime factoring} is solvable in quantum polynomial-time, it is natural to ask that to what extension can quantum computers be powerful?
-Whether all problems of $\mathcal{NP}$ can be efficiently solved in quantum polynomial-time?
-Although, it was showed in \cite{BBBV97} that relative to an oracle chosen uniformly at random with probability $1$ the class $\mathcal{NP}$ can not be solved on a quantum Turing machine in time $o(2^{\frac{n}{2}})$, this does not necessarily imply $\mathcal{NP}\not\subset\mathcal{BQP}$ because the oracle result is not a necessary and sufficient condition for $\mathcal{NP}\not\subset\mathcal{BQP}$, which means that the exact relationship between $\mathcal{BQP}$ and $\mathcal{NP}$ is unknown.
+Despite the above, we can prove that $\mathcal{BQP}\neq\mathcal{P}$ (or more precisely, $\mathcal{P}\subsetneqq\mathcal{BQP}$) by showing $\mathcal{P}\subset\mathcal{BPP}$ using extensions of the techniques developed in \cite{Lin21a,Lin21b}.
+This demonstrates that quantum computers are rigorously more powerful than classical deterministic computers.
+Prior to this result, the precise relationship between $\mathcal{P}$ and $\mathcal{BQP}$ was unknown.
+Following Shor's result, it is natural to ask how powerful quantum computers truly are.
+For example, can all problems in $\mathcal{NP}$ be solved efficiently by quantum computers in polynomial time?
+Although \cite{BBBV97} showed that, relative to an oracle chosen uniformly at random with probability $1$, $\mathcal{NP}$ cannot be solved on quantum Turing machine in time $o(2^{n/2})$, this does not resolve whether $\mathcal{NP}\not\subset\mathcal{BQP}$, since oracle separations are not necessary and sufficient conditions.
+Thus, the exact relationship between $\mathcal{BQP}$ and $\mathcal{NP}$ remains unknown.

-As we mentioned earlier, many problems have been known to be in $\mathcal{BPP}$ but not known to be in $\mathcal{P}$.
-But, it seems that the past several decades have seen several interesting result since the area of {\em derandomization}, which have also fascinated a great deal of attention (see, for example \cite{NW94,IW97,IW01,IKW02,MV99,STV01,ACR98}), giving strong evidence that we can often eliminate randomness from probabilistic computation, and it is conjectured that $\mathcal{P}=\mathcal{BPP}$ (see \cite{CRT98} for more recent advances towards proving $\mathcal{P}=\mathcal{BPP}$).
-Loosely speaking, the field of {\em derandomization} is trying to remove the randomness from the probabilistic algorithms (i.e., deterministic simulation of probabilistic algorithms) and the main goal in this field is that the theorists try to attack the larger question of whether {\em all} efficient probabilistic algorithms can be derandomized, e.g. does $\mathcal{BPP}=\mathcal{P}$?
-One of the highlights of this line of work is the construction of \cite{IW97}, which implies that $\mathcal{P}=\mathcal{BPP}$ (see \cite{Imp02} for a survey).
+Prior to our separation of $\mathcal{P}$ from $\mathcal{BPP}$, many problems were known to lie in $\mathcal{BPP}$ but not known to lie in $\mathcal{P}$.
+In recent decades, however, significant progress has been made in derandomization (see, e.g., \cite{BFN$^+$93,NW94,IW97,IW01,IKW02,MV99,STV01,ACR98}), providing strong evidence that randomness can often be removed from probabilistic computation.
+It is widely conjectured that $\mathcal{P}=\mathcal{BPP}$ (see \cite{CRT98} for recent advances towards proving $\mathcal{P}=\mathcal{BPP}$).
+Loosely speaking, {\em derandomization} seeks to simulate probabilistic algorithms deterministically, with the central goal being to determine whether $\mathcal{BPP}=\mathcal{P}$.
+A highlights of this line of work is the construction in \cite{IW97}, which implies $\mathcal{P}=\mathcal{BPP}$ under certain hardness assumptions (see \cite{Imp02} for a survey).